MaestroOfAutomation/nhk-weather-parser/README.md

 - Takes a screenshot of the weather map
 - Generates a weather summary using DeepSeek AI
 - Posts the summary and screenshot to a Telegram channel
-- Runs as a scheduled task (cron job)
+- Runs with built-in time-based execution (daily at 14:35)

 ## Project Structure